TheresaLui/SelfHelpContent_v2/articles/microsoft.intune/intuneservice-intuneroles-selfhelp-mypermissions.md

 ## **Recommended steps**

-Have your user export their permissions by running the "My Permissions" report in Intune roles > My permissions.
+Have the user export their permissions by running the "My Permissions" report in Intune roles > My permissions.
 To adjust their permissions please visit the Intune roles blade.